dalong0514/readnotes/20190201读书笔记/2019033The-Clean-CoderR00.md

 ### 0203. 术语卡——

-### 0301. 人名卡——Robert C. Martin
+### 0301. 人名卡 —— Robert C. Martin

 Robert C. Martin（19-），人称 Bob 大叔，大师中的大师。代表作有：。

-Robert C. Martin (“Uncle Bob”) has been a programmer since 1970.
+Robert C. Martin ("Uncle Bob") has been a programmer since 1970.
 He is founder and president of Object Mentor, Inc., an international firm of highly experienced software developers and managers who specialize in helping companies get their projects done.
 Object Mentor offers process improvement consulting, object-oriented software design consulting, training, and skill development services to major corporations worldwide.
 Martin has published dozens of articles in various trade journals and is a regular speaker at international conferences and trade shows.
 He has authored and edited many books, including:

 • Designing Object Oriented C++ Applications Using the Booch Method.